wolfvictorOSI/Edge-Data-Store-Docs/V1/LinuxWindows/LinuxWindows.md

 uid: linuxWindows
 ---

-# Linux and Windows Platform Differences
+# Linux and Windows platform differences

 When developing applications to work with the Edge Data Store, there is no difference between Linux and Windows installations in expected behavior.
-To follow best practices on both platforms, there are some differences in how Edge Data Store is installed between Linux and Windows.
+Edge Data Store installation best practices differ between Linux and Windows, as described in the following sections:

-## File Locations
+## File locations

 ### Windows